savefd/Design-of-Experiment/README.md

-# Factorial Design
+# Design of Experiment
- 2^k factorial design for Design of Experiment
+ Some of basic coding for ANOVA and Factorial Design (2^k)